By Olivia Adams

 What has been your favorite role or show to date?

-What other passions and interests to you have and do you see any connections between those and acting or theatre in general?
+What other passions and interests do you have, and do you see any connections between those and and acting or theatre in general?

 Do you draw inspiration from any particular actors or others in the industry?

 In general, no, not really.
 Subconsciously, maybe Robin Williams (even though, sadly, he is no longer in the industry).
 But, as I just said, each individual character draws off of someone.
 Uncle Fester was obviously based off of Jackie Coogan (the man who played him on the original TV show).
 Epops (in The Birds) is definitely Tim Curry as Frank-N-Furter from The Rocky Horror Picture Show.
 It just depends.